 As we inched closer to the end of the decade in 2019, it turned out be a year where financial fraudsters got really smart and sophisticated.
 However, the fraud detection and prevention teams deployed by the corporate world and government agencies still managed to catch some of the most scandalous cases of the decade.
-Here we take a look at a list of the top 5 such cases (in no order of preference).
+Here, we take a look at a list of the top 5 such cases (in no order of preference).

 1. Operation Varsity Blue (Source: Wikipedia)

-In March 2019, the tabloids were filled with news of top names in business, industry and Hollywood being part of a large college admission fraud scheme.
+In March 2019, the tabloids were filled with news of top names in business, industry, and Hollywood being a part of a large college admission fraud scheme.
 William Rick Singer who controlled two firms: Key Worldwide Foundation and the Edge College & Career Network was accused of unethical facilitation of college admission of kids.

 At least 50 people were charged with